zackbunch/codingpointers/Medium/ansible.md

 Over the past three years, I have worked as a Site Reliability Engineer (SRE).
 My primary task has been to automate myself out of a job, which mainly focused on creating wrappers around APIs for the applications we use.
 However, our team is a mixed bag of engineers - some are developers, while others are more focused on infrastructure.
 This diversity means that writing Ansible playbooks and coding can sometimes be challenging.

-To address this, we have decided to eventually split our team to bridge the hiring gap, focusing on hiring individuals who don't necessarily need to know how to code but are expected to be proficient with Ansible.
-As a part of this transition, I have started converting our Python packages into custom Ansible modules.
+To address this, I have started converting our Python packages into custom Ansible modules.
 This approach simplifies the process for non-developers, making it easier for them to leverage the power of Ansible without needing deep programming knowledge.

 In this tutorial, we will create a custom pip package to interact with SonarQube, as well as a custom Ansible module that non-developers can use.
 Here's an overview of the steps we'll follow to achieve this: